Published papers

 Where the money flows?
 Colonial health investment and hospital outcomes in the D.R.Congo

-[Updated, October 2024]
+[Updated, December 2024]

 Abstract